-From people surveyed, only 18% were identified as "very capable" to face VUCA challenge, whereas 25% aren't capable to face VUCA challenge.
+From people surveyed, only 18% were identified as “very capable” to face VUCA challenge.
+And 25% aren't capable to face VUCA challenge.
 The biggest stumbling stone?
 Developing readiness for volatility.
 Yet, VUCA-capable leaders are:

 - 3.5 X more likely to have a strong leadership bench;

 - 3 X more likely to have financial performance commensurate with the top 20%.

 Having a focus on developing future talent at the front line is a sign of an healthy organization.
 What is more, organizations with highly rated leadership development programs are 8.8 times more likely to have high leadership quality and 7.4 times more likely to have leaders who are highly engaged.

 Therefore, investing in leadership development plans yields for great results.
 In order to prepare people for facing the VUCA challenge, focus plans to develop these skills and know-how:

 - building consensus and commitment